wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

-Returns the number of successful(2xx response code) hit count for each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns the number of successful(2xx response code) hit count for each time interval(which is calculated according to the granularity value) for a given time range by provided tenant Id, environment Id and organization Id.
 If the optional field of granularity is not provided, default granularity value will be used for time interval calculation.

 </td>